afamiglietti/Emac_2321_Fall_2012/syllabus_policies.md

 you can’t resolve on your own.
 You will not be penalized for having difficulties!

-Furthermore, the major class project, the group blog project, will also require boldness on the part of students.
+Furthermore, the major class project, the public blog project, will also require boldness on the part of students.
 For many stages of the blog project, I will give detailed instructions on how to complete necessary work.
 However, as the project goes on and the blog becomes your own, you